 The good news is you can save some money on these pesky fees.
 Here’s what we did.

 We had three accounts with one bank: a checking, savings and business account.
 So our bank was the first place we went to get a mortgage quote.

 Because of our existing accounts, the bank offered us a “relationship credit” of $1,000 to offset our closing costs.
 At the time, we didn’t know about relationship credits and were lucky our bank offered them to us.

 However, we had to meet one requirement before we could receive the credit: After making our down payment for the house, the remaining combined funds in our checking and savings accounts had to be above a certain dollar amount.

 Our bank essentially rewarded us for keeping our assets there.
 The more assets we kept with the bank, the higher the relationship credit would be.

 What You Can Do

 Find out if your bank offers a relationship credit in exchange for maintaining a certain account balance.
-For example, here is Citibank’s relationship credit chart.
+For example, here are some of Citibank’s relationship credit options and requirements.